Contact

 Biography

 Weissbach grew up in northern Germany near the Baltic Ocean.
 She studied Illustration and Graphic Design at the University of Applied Arts and Sculpture at the University of Fine Arts in Hamburg before completing her MA in Painting at the Royal College of Art, London (2020), where she now lives and works.
-She was shortlisted for the London Bronze Sculpture Fellowship (2023), and the Cob Award (2024) for an interdisciplinary project on collective intelligence, bioacoustics, and ecological consciousness, as well as the Somerset House digital residency program (2023).
+She was awarded for the Paul Smith Foundation Art Prize in 2025 and completed the Imagination Fellowship at Arizona State University in 2025, in recent years she was shortlisted for the London Bronze Sculpture Fellowship (2023), and the Cob Award (2024) for an interdisciplinary project on collective intelligence, bioacoustics, and ecological consciousness, as well as the Somerset House digital residency program (2023).
 Her Correspondence (Sugar) series, initiated in 2020, was added to the Jan van Eyck Future Materials Bank in 2022.
-In 2024, she participated in residencies at Xenia in North Hampshire and Porthmeor Studios in Cornwall and is currently a Fellow at Arizona State University.
+In 2024, she participated in residencies at Xenia in North Hampshire and Porthmeor Studios in Cornwall.

 CV